yh1826331326/RTRA/README.md

 To use `jpbc-2.0.0.tar.gz` as the JPBC library dependency, you need to extract it and import it as a dependency in IntelliJ IDEA.

 a.properties as curve configuration

+This version of the code was submitted before the first trial.
+The part regarding the geohash edge grid issue has not been revised.